F-WuTS/WLAN-on-Wallaby/README.md

 > OK
 ```

-If you want to assing an IP address over DHCP run `dhclient -v -r wlan0`
+If you want to assing an IP address over DHCP run `dhclient -v -r wlan0`.

-To undo all changes run `/mnt/wlan-undo.sh`
+To undo all changes run `/mnt/wlan-undo.sh`.

+## Caveats
+The WiFi module integrated into the Wallaby is absolutely terrible.
+Usage of a USB WiFi dongle is pretty much necessary.